reitsmairis/tree_root_model/README.md

 10) [`timedependency.py`](./timedependency.py): Contains the allometric growth equations and functions that use them for predictions about the height and crown size of the trees.
 11) [`treedict.py`](./treedict.py): Contains the tree dictionary used in the tree dictionary method, as well as a list of fast growing tree genera.
 12) [`root_config.json`](./root_config.json): Configuration file that was created for using the [Tile Bake Tool](https://github.com/Amsterdam/CityDataToBinaryModel).
+13) [`CLS_Thesis_IrisReitsma.pdf`](./CLS_Thesis_IrisReitsma.pdf): The thesis report that contains detailed descriptions of e.g., the models, the derivation of the input, and the experiments.

 ---
 ## Installation